agtzdimi/vanilla-js/README.md

-# Hotjar pricing task
+# Pricing Cards

-This **README** file contains all the details & decisions made during the implementation of the assignment
+This **README** file contains some of the decisions & limitations I decided to made during the implementation of the assignment
+I have decided to create a vanilla js app that contains no packages else than node js applicable and vanilla js for the UI

 ## Tech stack